nourhenehanana/Time-series-analysis/README.md

 # TIME SERIES ANALYSIS IN R ( PROJECT)
 In mathematics, a time series is a series of data points indexed in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 Thus it is a sequence of discrete-time data.
 In the broadest definition , a time series is any data set where the values are measured at different points in time.
 Many time series are uniformly spaced at a specific frequency, for example, hourly weather measurements, daily counts of web site visits, or monthly sales totals.
-Time series can also be irregularly spaced and sporadic, for example, timestamped data in a computer system’s event log or history of 91 emergency calls.
+Time series can also be irregularly spaced and sporadic, for example, timestamped data in a computer system’s event log .
 Working with a time series of energy data we’ll see how techniques such as time-based indexing, resampling, and rolling windows can help us explore variations in electricity demand and renewable energy supply over time.
 Aspects of the data set:
 •	The data set: Open Power Systems Data